Quantum geometry, stability and modularity: New explicit formulae, by S. Feyzbakhsh

 \section{New explicit formulae, by S. Feyzbakhsh}

 Let $(\CY, H)$ be a smooth polarised Calabi-Yau threefold (i.e. $K_ \CY \cong \cO_\CY$ and $H^1(\CY, \cO_\CY) =0$) with $\Pic(\CY) =\Z.H$ satisfying the BMT conjecture.
 In \S\ref{sec_Thm1}, we improve the result of \cite[Theorem 1.2]{Feyzbakhsh:2022ydn} for rank zero classes with minimal D4-brane charge $\ch_1=H$ and obtain, under some assumptions, an explicit formula for the stable pair invariants $\PT_{m, \beta}$ in terms of rank zero DT invariants and stable pair invariants $\PT_{m', \beta'}$ for $\beta'.
 H < \beta.
 H$.
 In \S\ref{sec_appI}, we explain how this result can be inverted to determine rank 0 DT invariants with minimal D4-brane charge from stable pair invariants.
 In \S\ref{sec_appII}, we apply the wall-crossing argument for Theorem \ref{thm-main} to establish a Castelnuovo-type bound for PT invariants, and compute the PT invariants saturating this bound explicitly for the quintic threefold.
 In \S\ref{sec_nonprimwc}, we extend Theorem \ref{thm-main} to a special case where non-primitive wall-crossing occurs.
 In \S\ref{sec_relaxPic}, we state a generalisation of Theorem \ref{thm-main} under the weaker assumption $(\star)$ that $H^3$ divides $H'.H^2$ for all $H'\in\Pic(\CY)$.
 Finally, in \S\ref{sec_rk0fromDTPT}, we strengthen \cite[Theorem 1.1]{Feyzbakhsh:2022ydn} under assumption $(\star)$.
 The proofs of these results are collected in \S\ref{sec_proof}.
-In this section, we always consider Chern characters (and not Mukai vector), so for instance $\bOmH(\v)$ counts $H$-Gieseker semi-stable sheaves of Chern character $\v$.